wooflock/nmap-airgapped-vulnscan/README.md

 The result will resemble the normal nmap scan, but you will also have a nice scan.json file with all the data from vulns at your fingertip.

+This is what the output will look like:
 ```

 $ python3 xml2onlinevulns-scan.py -i scan_results.xml -o kalle.json -v